An overview of haiku as a poetic form by Dr Oliver Tearle

 frog leaps in

 We have the general or more expansive (‘old pond’) coming into contact with the momentary (the frog leaping into the water); it is the ‘spark’ produced by these two things being placed together, almost like rubbing two stones together to produce a spark of fire, that lends the brief haiku its power.
 Often in a haiku, the enduring and timeless is overlaid by the transient and temporal.
 It was probably this aspect of the haiku that inspired Ezra Pound’s idea of the imagist ‘Image’: ‘an intellectual and emotional complex in an instant of time’.
 Pound’s most famous imagist poem, ‘In a Station of the Metro’, is similarly concerned with the fleeting coming into contact with the durable.
+We might add this short poem by E. E. Cummings too, which seems to have been similarly influenced by the Japanese haiku.

 Image: via Wikimedia Commons.